ata-crtl/rfid-drawer-lock/README.md

 4. **Solder and assemble**
    - Solder the pin headers and connectors onto the PCB.
    - Plug in the PN532, servo, and TP4056 using their headers.
-   - Connect the LiPo via the JST‑PH connector.
+   - Connect the LiPo via the JST PH connector.
    - Drop the servo into its pocket, screw down the bracket, then screw the lid to the base.

 5. **Flash the firmware**